woossi0/suite/docs/usermanual/source/cartography/ysld/reference/transforms.rst

 Transforms
 ==========

 YSLD allows for the use of :ref:`rendering transformations <cartography.rt>`.
 Rendering transformations are processes on the server that are executed inside the rendering pipeline, to allow for dynamic data transformations.
-In Boundless Suite, rendering transformations are typically exposed as WPS processes.
+In Boundless Server, rendering transformations are typically exposed as WPS processes.

 For example, one could create a style that applies to a point layer, and applies a Heatmap process as a rendering transformation, making the output a (raster) heatmap.